MaksimDzhangirov/backendBankExample/docs/part27-eng.md

 OK, the PR is successfully created.
 And the unit test workflow is being run.
 While waiting for it to finish, let's take a look at the changes we've made.
 So the `deploy` workflow will be triggered on a push to `master` branch.
-The first job is build docker image.
+The first job is build Docker image.
 It will configure AWS credentials using the repository secrets, then login the Amazon ECR, and finally build, tag and push the image.
 OK, now let's go back to `Conversation` tab.
 The test is still running.
 And you can see here, the `Merge pull request` button